john-/ham2mon/README.md

 By default, no channel activity is recorded.
 The type can be specified with `--log_type`.
 Current types include `fixed-field`, `debug` and `json-server`.
 The default type is `none`.

-A type may support a target throught the `--log_target` option.
+A type may support a target through the `--log_target` option.
 In the case of types the write to a file the target will be a file name.
 The default target is `channel-log`.

-An activity log entry is written every 15 seconds (by detault).
+An activity log entry is written every 15 seconds (by default).
 This can be changed with `--log_active_timeout`.
 Set this to 0 to disable activity logging (channel on/off messages will still occur).

 If `debug` is selected as logging type than channel events can be viewed when the `--debug` option is also selected on the command line.